Some results on injectivity and multistationarity in chemical reaction networks: Injectivity results for CRNs

-\begin{cor} (i) An accordant CRN is concordant if and only if it is not structurally discordant (Definition~\ref{defconcord}). (ii) If a CRN satisfies IC2 (resp. \apost{IC2}, resp. \apostt{IC2}) for positive general kinetics (resp. weak general kinetics, resp. general kinetics), then it satisfies IC1 (resp. \apost{IC1}, resp. \apostt{IC1}) for positive general kinetics (resp. weak general kinetics, resp. general kinetics) if and only if it is not structurally discordant. (iii) A weakly reversible, accordant CRN is concordant. \end{cor} \begin{proof} (i) Clearly an accordant, but structurally discordant, CRN is not concordant.
+{\bf Injectivity of a CRN with general kinetics and its fully open extension.} An important question is when injectivity of the fully open extension of a CRN in the sense of IC2 (resp., \apost{IC2}, resp., \apostt{IC2}) implies injectivity of the original CRN in the sense of IC1 (resp., \apost{IC1}, resp., \apostt{IC1}).
+This question has been answered in the results above, but we state the conclusion explicitly for completeness: \begin{cor} (i) An accordant CRN is concordant if and only if it is not structurally discordant (Definition~\ref{defconcord}). (ii) If a CRN satisfies IC2 (resp., \apost{IC2}, resp., \apostt{IC2}) for positive general kinetics (resp., weak general kinetics, resp., general kinetics), then it satisfies IC1 (resp., \apost{IC1}, resp., \apostt{IC1}) for positive general kinetics (resp., weak general kinetics, resp., general kinetics) if and only if it is not structurally discordant. (iii) A weakly reversible, accordant CRN is concordant. \end{cor} \begin{proof} (i) Clearly an accordant, but structurally discordant, CRN is not concordant.
 In the other direction, the implication [(2) and (3)] $\Rightarrow$ (4) in Lemma~\ref{thmCRNgen}, combined with Remark~\ref{remgenkin}, tells us that an accordant CRN that is not structurally discordant is concordant. (ii) follows immediately as injectivity in the sense of IC2, \apost{IC2} or \apostt{IC2} (for the relevant kinetics) is equivalent to accordance (Corollary~\ref{corequivs1}), and injectivity in the sense of IC1, \apost{IC1} or \apostt{IC1} (for the relevant kinetics) is equivalent to concordance (Corollary~\ref{corequivs}). (iii) Weakly reversible CRNs are normal (Theorem 7.2 in \cite{Craciun.2010ac}, see Lemma~\ref{WRnormal} in Appendix~\ref{appWRconcord} for a proof), and hence not structurally discordant.
-The result now follows from (i). \qquad \end{proof}
+The result now follows from (i). \end{proof} \begin{remark}[Accordant + normal $\Rightarrow$ concordant (Theorem 7.4 Shinar and Feinberg \cite{shinarfeinbergconcord1})] Corollary~\ref{corstructdiscord} tells us that an accordant CRN is concordant if and only if it is not structually discordant.
+However, given any $M \in \mathcal{Q}(\Gamma_l)$, we can also easily infer that an accordant network is concordant if and only if it is $M$-normal; in particular, ``accordant + not structurally discordant'' $\Leftrightarrow$ ``accordant + normal''.
+The implication to the left is obvious as the normal CRNs are a subset of CRNs which are not structurally discordant; in the other direction an accordant CRN which is not structurally discordant is concordant (Corollary~\ref{corstructdiscord}), and concordant CRNs are certainly normal, by Definition~\ref{defconcord}. \end{remark} \begin{remark}[Injectivity of a CRN and its fully open extension: related results] The first claim in Corollary~\ref{corstructdiscord} is closely related to Lemma~6 in Banaji \cite{banajiJMAA}, where a graph-theoretic analogue of this claim is made.
+The connections between injectivity of a CRN and injectivity of its fully open counterpart are the object of Theorem~8.2 in Craciun and Feinberg \cite{Craciun.2010ac}, and of related results: Theorem~2 in Craciun and Feinberg \cite{craciun2}, Theorem 7.11 in Shinar and Feinberg \cite{shinarfeinbergconcord2}, and Corollary~5.12 in Feliu and Wiuf \cite{feliuwiufAMC2012}.
+Underlying several such results are a basic argument on persistence of nondegenerate equilibria under small perturbations of the vector field (Lemma~B.1 in Banaji and Craciun \cite{banajicraciun2} for example), although here this argument is not required.
+Craciun and Feinberg \cite{Craciun.2010ac} show that normal CRNs have the property that injectivity of the fully open extension guarantees injectivity of the network for mass action kinetics (see also Shinar and Feinberg \cite{shinarfeinbergconcord1, shinarfeinbergconcord2}).
+This result will turn out to be an immediate consequence of results below (see Corollary~\ref{cornormal}). \end{remark}